HelloZeroNet/Documentation/docs/site_development/zeroframe_api_reference.md

 # ZeroFrame API Reference

+## The ZeroFrame API

+ZeroFrame is an API that allows ZeroNet websites to interact with the ZeroNet daemon.
+It allows sites to save/retrieve files, publish changes and many other things.
+A copy of the library is included at `js/ZeroFrame.js` whenever a new site is created.

+The library can be imported like any other JavaScript file, or site developers also have the option of [importing through NPM](ZeroFrame API Page, ##Import?).
+Please see the [ZeroFrame API Reference]() for API details.

 ## Wrapper

-_These commands handled by wrapper frame and does not sent to UiServer using websocket_
+_These commands are handled by the wrapper frame and are thus not sent to the UiServer using websocket._

 ### wrapperConfirm _message, [button_caption]_